openshift-cs/rosaworkshop/OSD4/9-logging.md

 ### Using Kibana to search logs

 #### 5. View the Kibana console
+In the OpenShift Webconsole click on *Monitoring > Logging* in the left menu.

 Open up a new browser tab and go to `https://logs.<cluster name>.openshfit.com` to access the Kibana console.
 Ensure the correct project is selected.
 In the beginning of this lab we created the `ostoy` project.
 So select the one that begins with `project.ostoy...`.

 ![Kibana console](/images/9-kibana.png)